SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/firmware-update.md

 ### Firmware update state machine

-The firmware update procedure is well standardized within the LwM2M Specification, and a standard Firmware Update Object (&#47;5) is used to perform the process.
+The firmware update procedure is well standardized within the LwM2M specification, and a standard Firmware Update Object (&#47;5) is used to perform the process.
-Let’s have a quick glance at the Firmware Update State Machine as defined by the LwM2M Specification:
+Let’s have a quick glance at the firmware update state machine as defined by the LwM2M specification:

  ![Firmware update state machine](/images/device-protocols/lwm2m/lwm2m-fota-state-machine.png) (Source: openmobilealliance.org)

 Basically the whole update process contains different phases of interactions between the LwM2M server and the device.
-The above diagram consists of the possible states and transitions that could be introduced during firmware update process.
+The above diagram consists of the possible states and transitions that could be introduced during the firmware update process.

-If the device goes offline or considered offline by the LwM2M agent, the firmware update operation is left IN_PROGRESS and the agent will try to resume the firmware update process if possible when the device connects again via a registration or registration update.
+If the device goes offline or is considered offline by the LwM2M agent, the firmware update operation is left IN_PROGRESS and the agent will try to resume the firmware update process if possible when the device connects again via a registration or registration update.

 ### Resetting state machine